rekcurd/community/docs/Installation-rancher.md

 ---

 ## Rancher installation
 This section is the setup manual for [Rancher](https://rancher.com/) version 1.6.
 You can follow the official guide [here](https://rancher.com/docs/rancher/v1.6/en/installing-rancher/installing-server/).
 If you want to install Rancher version 2.x, you can follow the guide [here](https://rancher.com/docs/rancher/v2.x/en/installation/).
-We recommend to use Rancher 2.x.
+Since this document is for Rancher 1.6, we recommend to use Rancher 2.x.

 ### HA configurations
 #### Rancher server specs